KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 - - -

-We then try to search for each dependency from `requirements.txt` in `apt-cache`, to make sure that we have everything in Kali Linux' repository.
+We then try to search for each dependency from `requirements.txt` in `apt-cache`, to make sure that we have everything in Kali Linux' repository:

 ```console
 kali@kali:~/kali/packages/finalrecon$ sudo apt update